ibm-cloud-docs/cloud-object-storage/libraries/python.md

 aws_secret_access_key = {SERVICE_INSTANCE_ID}
 ```

-If both `~/.bluemix/cos_credentials` and `~/.aws/credentials` exist, `cos_credentials` will take preference.
+If both `~/.bluemix/cos_credentials` and `~/.aws/credentials` exist, `cos_credentials` takes preference.

 ### Gather required information
 {: #python-prereqs}

 The following variables appear in the examples:

 * `bucket_name` must be a [unique and DNS-safe](/docs/services/cloud-object-storage/api-reference/api-reference-buckets.html#compatibility-api-new-bucket) string.
-Because bucket names are unique across the entire system, these values will need to be changed if this example is run multiple times.
+Because bucket names are unique across the entire system, these values need to be changed if this example is run multiple times.
 Note that names are reserved for 10-15 minutes after deletion.
 * `ibm_api_key_id` is the value found in the [Service Credential](/docs/services/cloud-object-storage/iam/service-credentials.html) as `apikey`.
 * `ibm_service_instance_id` is the value found in the [Service Credential](/docs/services/cloud-object-storage/iam/service-credentials.html) as `resource_instance_id`.
 * `endpoint_url` is a service endpoint URL, inclusive of the `https://` protocol.
-This is **not** the `endpoints` value found in the [Service Credential](/docs/services/cloud-object-storage/iam/service-credentials.html).
+This value is **not** the `endpoints` value that is found in the [Service Credential](/docs/services/cloud-object-storage/iam/service-credentials.html).
 For more information about endpoints, see [Endpoints and storage locations](/docs/services/cloud-object-storage?topic=cloud-object-storage-endpoints#endpoints).
 * `LocationConstraint` is a [valid provisioning code](/docs/services/cloud-object-storage?topic=cloud-object-storage-classes#classes-locationconstraint) that corresponds to the `endpoint` value.

 ## Code Examples
 {: #python-examples}

-Code examples were written using **Python 2.7.15**
+Code examples were written by using **Python 2.7.15**

 ### Initializing configuration
 {: #python-examples-init}